1.3 Assessments

 AMENDMENT

-This chapter was updated in March 2021 to reflect changes from the revised Working Together to Safeguard Children.
+This chapter was updated in October 2024 to reflect changes from the revised Working Together to Safeguard Children.1.
+Who Can Undertake an Assessment?

 The SSCA is an assessment on each individual child in a family who has been referred into Children's social care.
 It will be a social worker led multi-agency assessment that is holistic and as far as possible is inclusive of the child and their family.